minprog/webapps/projects/3 pizza/content.md

 ## FAQs

+### I called my model `Pizza_Hut` and now I get errors!

+Note that models should be written in `CamelCase` and not in `snake_case`.
+When writing camel cased names, the words are separated by using capital letters.
+You should not add underscores, because the Django framework depends on camel casing.

 ### I can't get the database design "right"!

 Well, unfortunately this is a big challenge.
 For historical reasons, Pinocchio's menu has become pretty arcane, and a such, hard to "fit" into a nice database design.
 It's up to you to decide on trade-offs between different solutions.